 |Required Education||High school diploma; some positions require an associate's or bachelor's degree|

 |Other Requirements||License and CDA often required; early childhood education experience usually necessary|

 The job description of a child care center director is similar to that of any school administrator.
-However, child care center directors mainly oversee facilities that house younger children.
-They work in preschools, nursery schools, daycare centers, pre-kindergarten programs, group homes and, in some cases, school systems to oversee and coordinate child care and educational programs.
+However, child care center directors mainly oversee facilities that serve younger children.
+They work in preschools, nursery schools, daycare centers, pre-kindergarten programs, group homes and school systems to oversee and coordinate child care and educational programs.

-Child care center directors are responsible for setting the tone for the facility, managing the curriculum, overseeing physical facilities, hiring staff and managing the overall image of the center.
-They sometimes also ensure compliance with all local and federal laws governing child care, both in regard to the physical environment and the staff, and manage the financial affairs of the child care facility.
+Child care center directors are responsible for setting the tone for the facility, managing the curriculum, overseeing physical facilities, hiring staff, and managing the overall image of the center.
+Job duties also may include ensuring compliance with local and federal laws governing child care, both regarding the physical environment and the staff, and managing the financial affairs of the child care facility.

 Center directors work with qualified center staff to develop an appropriate curriculum and ensure that it complies with state and federal requirements.
 In the case of specialized schools, such as Montessori schools, the center director ensures that the curriculum complies with the specific requirements of that designation.

 Child care center directors make sure that the center's physical facilities comply with local, state and federal laws and are a safe and appropriate environment for children.
 Directors know local, state and federal laws regarding safety requirements and inspection and certification procedures, and ensure that the center complies with those requirements.
 The center director also evaluates and purchases equipment and supplies for the center or approves requests to purchase materials and equipment.

 Child care centers are generally staffed by teachers, teacher aides, assistants and other individuals; for example, larger centers might have administrative or custodial staffs.
 The center director manages this staff, developing job descriptions, interviewing candidates, maintaining staff development and education and, if necessary, managing disciplinary processes.